TassioGitExp/angular-learning/README.md

 # angular-learning
 ### small project to learn angular

-This project was made using Angular 19 and JSON Server.
+This project is a simple CRUD where you can add, view, edit and update products of a fictional store.
+It was made using Angular 19 and JSON Server.